nattog/dotfiles/README.md

-A place to keep hard-to-remember app and system settings for my personal setup.

-Especially useful tools for music (requires FFmpeg and SoX):
+Includes especially handy tools for music (requires FFmpeg and SoX):
 - `norns` - SSH into Monome Norns
 - `processDirSamples` - batch processes all audio files within subdirectories to 44100hz and with some headroom.
 - `processCurrentDirSample` - same as above but just for current directory